Satsails/Satsails/README.md

 We are committed to being open source and transparent, offering a non-custodial service.

 **Everything we build is designed to be held and operated by you.
-We either use on-device technology or connect you to partner companies.
-Nothing will ever be stored by us.**
+We either use on-device technology or connect you to partner companies.**

 ## Data Collection